Cubs vs. Reds Player Props Betting Odds

-You can see player prop bet odds for Nico Hoerner, Spencer Steer and others on the Chicago Cubs and Cincinnati Reds before their matchup at 8:05 PM ET on Tuesday at Wrigley Field.
+Player prop betting options for Nico Hoerner, Spencer Steer and others are available in the Chicago Cubs-Cincinnati Reds matchup at Wrigley Field on Wednesday, starting at 8:05 PM ET.

 Bet on this matchup or its props with BetMGM!